tc39/proposal-json-modules/tag-security-and-privacy.md

 ## 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This proposal only exposes the information to web servers that a particular resource is being fetched.
-This is necessary to load the module graph.
+Importing a module exposes the information to web servers that a particular resource is being fetched, which is necessary to load the module graph.
+This proposal does not change or add to the information exposed in this manner.

-The current proposal does not send any headers related to the import condition/module type for content negotiation, though this has been raised in [tc39/proposal-import-conditions#61](https://github.com/tc39/proposal-import-conditions/issues/61).

 ## 2.2.
 Is this specification exposing the minimum amount of information necessary to power the feature?